U.S. bill targeting Chinese subsidies goes to Obama

 The decision endangered countervailing duties on about two dozen goods from China and Vietnam worth more than $4 billion in trade, as well as potential new duties in cases involving solar panels and wind turbine towers from China.

-Supporters says current duties protect some 80,000 American jobs.
-They cover steel, aluminum, paper, chemicals and other products from China and plastic shopping bags from Vietnam.
+U.S. Commerce Secretary John Bryson said current duties protect tens of thousands of jobs at more than 80 companies in 38 states.
+They cover steel, aluminum, paper, chemicals and other goods from China and plastic shopping bags from Vietnam.

 "With this bill, we are making clear that the Federal Circuit's decision was wrong and it cannot stand," said Representative Sander Levin, the top Democrat on the House Ways and Means Committee.